ariejan/slick2d/readme.txt

-Slick - A 2D LWJGL Java Utility Library
+Slick - A 2D LWJGL Java Utility Library (out of date)
 -----------------------------------------------------------

 This is a very early version.
 The tests work but no demo has been written yet.
 Yes the windows natives